mesosphere/dcos-commons/frameworks/elastic/README.md

 ## Custom Installation

 You can customize the Elasticsearch cluster in a variety of ways by specifying a JSON options file.
-For example, here is a sample JSON options file that customizes the service name, ports, and plugins:
+For example, here is a sample JSON options file that customizes the service name, master transport port, and plugins:

 ```json
 {